mchorse/reads/content/mclib-changelog.md

 * Added context menu to graph/dope sheet elements to:
     * Remove selected keyframes
     * Switch selection between keyframe or its handles
+* Added new interpolations (with in, out, in/out easings): back, elastic and bounce
 * Fixed last keyframe's right bezier handle being editable

 ## Version 2.0.2